abrdv/abrdv/README.md

 ---
 ### About Me :
-I am a Software Developer from Russia
+I am a Software Developer from ...
-- :rescue_worker_helmet: I’m working as a Software Engineer and contributing to office automation software.
+- :rescue_worker_helmet: I’m working as a Software Developer and contributing to ERP system.

-- :seedling: Web Technologies, I'm coming
+- :seedling: Cross - Platform Technologies, I'm coming

 - :zap: In my free time, I playing guitar and read tech articles.